Photogenic Oak Trees in North San Luis Obispo County

 If you drive more than a mile on the on the streets or backroads of North San Luis Obispo County on the Central Coast of California, it's almost impossible not to see a vineyard or an oak tree.
 Every day as I drive the four miles home from town on Highway 46 West, I must pass over a hundred oak trees and several vineyards.
 It's hard to find a vineyard without at least one oak tree among the vines.

 Most of the trees pictured here live on Arbor Road.
 It begins from Highway 46 West by the Summerwood Tasting Room in Paso Robles (which, incidentally, means Pass of the Oaks) and goes north.
 Where it appears to dead-end, the paved road curves to the left and becomes Live Oaks.
 If you continue going straight, Arbor Road is unpaved most of the way to where it turns into Kiler Canyon Road, which ends in the north at First Street.
-The pictures were taken mostly on this unpaved extension of Arbor Road, except for other survivor tree in the sunset.
+The pictures were taken mostly on this unpaved extension of Arbor Road, except for the survivor tree in the sunset.
 It was taken near where Arbor and Live Oaks Roads meet.
-Don't forget to click on these pictures to see them full size so you don't miss the details.
+Don't forget to click on these pictures to see them full-size so you don't miss the details.

-Learning More about Oak Trees
+Learning More about Oak Trees in North America

 Bethel and El Pomar Oak Trees